Realhedin/JenkovTutorial/README.md

   8. Thread Pools. (example of using thread pool implemented by hand).
   9. Non-blocking Algorithms.<br>
   9.1.
 Volatile. (example of using "one writer and many readers" situation).<br>
   9.2.
-Compare and Swap. (example of using "many writers and many readers" situation).<br>
+Compare and Swap. (example of using "many writers and many readers" situation).<br><br><br>

 ## Java Concurrency Util
-After revising inside of useful structures, I have started tutorial about java.util.concurrent package.<br><br>
+After revising inside of useful structures, I have started tutorial about java.util.concurrent package.<br>

 From time to time, this section will be updated with examples...